spaghetti-n5/VW-project/README.md

 Prettier scripts:
 `npm run format`: it scans specified files and automatically formats them according to Prettier’s rules (defined in .prettierrc or defaults)
 `npm run check-format`: it scans specified files and checks if they conform to Prettier’s formatting rules without modifying them.
-It outputs a report in the terminal displaying a lists of files that deviate from the expected format and it exits with a non-zero status code if any files are incorrectly formatted, making it ideal for CI/CD.
+It outputs a report in the terminal displaying a lists of files that deviate from the expected format and it exits with a non-zero status code if any files are incorrectly formatted.

 ## CI/CD pipelines